 EMOTIONAL HEALTH PROFOUNDLY CONNECTED WITH LIFE EXPERIENCES :

-THE FOUR MAIN IMPORTANT LIFE EXPERIENCES WHICH LEAD TO EMOTIONAL HEALTH.
+THE FOUR MAIN IMPORTANT LIFE EXPERIENCES THAT LEAD TO EMOTIONAL HEALTH.

 The psychologist James, a leading expert in this area, suggests the 4 vital life experiences (either individually or in combination with one another) that can lead us to develop into an emotionally healthy person are as follows :

-1) Being loved, shown affection and properly cared for when we are a baby, toddler and child.
+1) Being loved, shown affection, and properly cared for when we are a babies, toddlers, and children.

 2) Being given strong emotional support during childhood (particularly from parents) at times of difficulty (eg soothed when anxious, made to feel safe when frightened)

-3) A dramatic event in adult life which causes the person to re-evaluate what they should do with their life and how they should live it in the most fulfilling and rewarding way as well as causing the person to appreciate and value life in a deeper and more profound way than s/he did prior to the dramatic event having taken place (e.g. surviving a life-threatening illness)
+3) A dramatic event in adult life that causes the person to re-evaluate what they should do with their lives and how they should live it in the most fulfilling and rewarding way as well as causing the person to appreciate and value life in a deeper and more profound way than s/he did prior to the dramatic event has taken place (e.g. surviving a life-threatening illness)

-Above ebook now available on Amazon for immediate download. $4.99.
+My ebooks are now available on Amazon for immediate download.
 CLICK HERE.
-(Other titles also available).